AMI-system/ami_setup/README.md

 * `{"type": "shutdown"}`: Shutdown the Rapsberry Pi.

 * `{"type": "time"}`: Get the current time and timezone from the cellular internet and sets the OS time.
+(And the WittyPi RTC time, if possible.)

 * `{"type": "bluetooth", "data": true}`: Enable Bluetooth.